 Even if you’re not a high tech company, cybercrime is still one of the biggest threats to your business.
 Phishing, brute force attacks and ransomware are increasingly affecting millions of businesses of all sizes.
 Cybercrime is everywhere, so much so that there’s a digital blotter detailing activity.
 Cybercrime is even a huge business in itself, which makes it highly attractive to malicious coders.

-- In 2018, the rising cost of cybercrime was $600 billion globally, leading to billions more being spent on cybersecurity.
+- In 2020, the rising cost of cybercrime was nearly one trillion dollars globally, leading to billions more being spent on cybersecurity.

-- According to the Annual Cybercrime Report, there’s a ransomware attack every 14 seconds.
+- According to business insurance company Embroker, there’s a ransomware attack every 11 seconds.

 But you’re a small business owner and your site is not popular or even worth hacking right?
 Wrong.